ZoeWijnendaele/moodtracker/README.md

 Moodtracker was created to provide individuals with a simple yet powerful tool to monitor and manage their emotional well-being.

-By visualizing mood data and providing actionable insights, we aim to empower users on their journey towards better mental health.
+By visualizing mood data and providing actionable insights, I aim to empower users on their journey towards better mental health.

 ## Target Audience